Costa Brava Travel Guide: The Art of Experiential Travel in Costa Brava

 Our ship, the Sant Isidre, also had quite the history; since it was first built in 1925, it has been used as a fishing vessel, a coast guard patrol ship, a war ship in the Spanish Civil War, and now it takes visitors out to sea.

-Visiting La Vinyeta, a winery in Costa Brava, Spain.
+Visiting La Vinyeta a winery in Costa Brava, Spain with beautiful grapes on the vine

-Wine and cheese tasting in Costa Brava, Spain.
+Wine and cheese tasting in Costa Brava, Spain indulging our foodie tendencies and love for eating gourmet food and drinks

 Trying my hand at grape harvesting